AryeoHQ/attribute-routing/README.md

 #### Multiple methods

-The `methods` prop can take a string or an array of methods.
+The `methods` prop can take a single method or an array of methods.
 If an array is passed in, it will register all methods.
+Use of the `Method` enum is required.

 ```php
 use Support\Routing\Attributes\Route;